Küf Knotz and Christine Elise: New Album, Big Party

 Kuf Knotz Christine Elise

-Küf Knotz and Christine Elise Perform in Ardmore on March 10
+Küf Knotz and Christine Elise Perform in Havertown on Oct.
+4

 by Melissa Jacobs

-Küf Knotz and Christine Elise, the dynamic duo that combine harp, beats and lyrics, are hosting a vinyl release party for their new album on March 10 at 7 pm at The Living Room in Ardmore.
-The Sunday night jam includes sets from Angelo Outlaw and Buscrates, plus DJ Marley Biz.
+Küf Knotz and Christine Elise, the dynamic duo that combine harp, beats and lyrics, are hosting a party for their latest album on Oct.
+4 at 7 pm at The Kelly Center in Havertown, which is celebrating its fifth anniversary.
 Find tickets here.

 The evening will be a homecoming for Küf Knotz and Christine Elise.
 Küf is a native of Bryn Mawr; Christine graduated from and teaches at Immaculata University.
 Together, they create unique music that blends Küf’s hip-hop poetry with deep grooves of soul, while sun-kissed beats are laced with Christine’s melodic harp and ethereal vocals.

-Hypnagogia is the name of Küf and Christine’s new album and it definitely casts a spell over listeners.
+Of course, fans of Küf and Christine love the award-winning duo’s latest album.
+Hypnagogia is its name, and it definitely casts a spell over listeners.
 “It takes you on a journey into different illusions and has a surrealism vibe,” Christine Elise explained.
 “The music and its imagery sweep you away.”

 Hypnagogia